 The boys race at adidas was nuts producing the top 8 performances on the year across the state as the top 9 cracked the 15:30 mark.

 The first mile at WakeMed is fast no matter how to go about it with a downhill sprint to kick off the race.
-As they got down the hill and into the woods Maddon Muhammad (Myers Park) lead Ian Harrison (Panther Creek) with a large pack right behind them.
+As they got down the hill and into the woods now graduates Maddon Muhammad (Myers Park) lead Ian Harrison (Panther Creek) with a large pack right behind them.

 The group would cross the mile mark in 4:45, then the 2K mark in 6:03.
 The top 12 boys were all within a second of each other at this point in the race.
 Harrison, Muhammad, Avery Cannon (Watauga) and Carson Williams (Cardinal Gibbons) just behind at the front of the lead pack.